A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 \subsection{Synchronization}

 In our simulations, the WDs have zero spin, i.e., we assume that tidal dissipation is too weak to synchronize their rotation.
 Whether or not this is correct is currently unknown, but to see what the effect could be, we ran simulations assuming synchronized rotation for 0.6 - 0.6\,\Msun\ and 0.6 - 0.8\,\Msun\ binaries (see Fig.~\ref{fig:synchcomp}).
+We used approximate initial conditions for these systems, identical to those of Sec. \ref{ssec:initcond} except that the stars rotate at the orbital angular frequency.

 As in Sec.~\ref{ssec:varyingazero}, our unsynchronized runs are from our parameter space study, and use 6 orbits as their completion criterion, while our synchronized runs use 2.5\% non-axisymmetry, and a requirement for the density to be highest at the remnant's center.
 Completion occurred at 407 s ($\sim$8.5 orbits) for the synchronized 0.6 - 0.6 {\Msun} simulation, and 314 s ($\sim$6.5) orbits for the synchronized 0.6 - 0.8 {\Msun}.